 This post is based on two essays that I originally wrote six years ago, edited to fit your screen.

 This summer I read everything that Ayn Rand wrote, fictional and nonfictional.
 I had read all of her nonfiction before, so that was mostly review, but I had never touched her fiction.
 Her four prominent fictional works are We The Living, Anthem, The Fountainhead, and Atlas Shrugged, which are the ones I’ll be addressing here.

 Rand was born in St. Petersburg, Russia in the early 20th century and lived through the Soviet revolution as a young adult.
-By the late 1920s she had escaped to the United States and started writing in the 1930s.
-Her work was clearly directed against Karl Marx, Soviet Stalinists, and their guiding philosophical principles…
+By the late 1920s she had escaped to the United States and started writing a decade later.
+Her work was clearly directed against Karl Marx, Soviet Stalinists, and their guiding philosophical principles.

 An elder of the church who commits adultery should be permanently disqualified him from ever again serving as an elder of the church.

 This statement may seem to contradict the Christian spirit of repentance, forgiveness, reconciliation, grace, and restoration, yet it remains the biblical truth.

 1 Timothy 3 and Titus 1